-- “Here’s what you’ll do”: This section is an appealing but concise description of their new job.
+- This section is an appealing but concise description of the new job.
 Hold this to five to seven buzzword-free bullet points.

-- “Here’s what you’ll bring”: a brief list of the qualifications of the position.
-Resist the temptation to weed out unqualified candidates with long lists of “you must haves”; these tend to discourage the best, diverse candidates.
+- Include a brief list of the qualifications of the position.
+Resist the temptation to weed out unqualified candidates with long lists of “you must haves”.
+These tend to discourage the best, diverse candidates.

-- Closing: Remember, this is a pitch!
+- Remember, this is a pitch!
 Motivate them to apply, or at least make a connection with you.